uptane/pures/pure2.md

 #### Additional step for full verification during an online update

-Any vehicle eligible for offline updates that also receives normal OTA updates SHALL additionally download and check for a newer version of the offline-updates Snapshot metadata from the Director repository when it executes an update cycle:
+Any vehicle eligible for offline updates that also receives normal OTA updates SHALL additionally download and check for a newer version of the Offline-updates Snapshot metadata from the Director repository when it executes an update cycle:

-1. Download the latest offline-update Snapshot metadata file from the Director repository.
+1. Download the latest Offline-update Snapshot metadata file from the Director repository.

-2. Check that it has been signed by the threshold of unique keys specified for the offline-updates role in the latest Root metadata file.
+2. Check that it has been signed by the threshold of unique keys specified for the Offline-updates role in the latest Root metadata file.
 If the new Snapshot metadata file is not signed as required, discard it and log a warning (but continue with the update cycle).

 3. Check that the version number listed by the previous Snapshot metadata file for each Targets metadata file is less than or equal to its version number in this Snapshot metadata file.
 If this condition is not met, discard the new Snapshot metadata file, abort the update cycle, and log the failure.
 (Checks for a rollback attack.)